teisdbr/winlibrs-docs-test/librs-spec.md

 ___

-**Description:** Race of Orrender is used to indicate the race of an Offender involved in an Incident Race is defined as persons that share similar physical characteristics.
+**Description:** Race of Offender is used to indicate the race of an Offender involved in an Incident.
+Race is defined as persons that share similar physical characteristics.
 Ethinicity is defined as persons that share similar cultural characteristics.

 **Data Characteristics:** 1 Character Alpha.
 Must always have a value; use U if Unknown or Offender Sequence Number is '000', don’t leave the field blank.